PageDAO/PageDAO-DocSite/community/zombieverse.md

 Emily loped ahead of him, unaware of what had taken place behind her.

-They blast out of the portal into a new foreign place.
+They blast out of the portal into a new foreign place, while the zombies arrived where Chris was.
+To everyone's surprise, he managed to dodge and arrived to the portal.

 ---